delphix/dct-sdk-go/docs/RegisteredEngine.md

 `func (o *RegisteredEngine) UnsetMaskingAvailableCores()`

 UnsetMaskingAvailableCores ensures that no value is present for MaskingAvailableCores, not even an explicit nil
+### GetHyperscaleInstanceIds

+`func (o *RegisteredEngine) GetHyperscaleInstanceIds() []string`

+GetHyperscaleInstanceIds returns the HyperscaleInstanceIds field if non-nil, zero value otherwise.

+### GetHyperscaleInstanceIdsOk

+`func (o *RegisteredEngine) GetHyperscaleInstanceIdsOk() (*[]string, bool)`

+GetHyperscaleInstanceIdsOk returns a tuple with the HyperscaleInstanceIds field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetHyperscaleInstanceIds

+`func (o *RegisteredEngine) SetHyperscaleInstanceIds(v []string)`

+SetHyperscaleInstanceIds sets HyperscaleInstanceIds field to given value.

+### HasHyperscaleInstanceIds

+`func (o *RegisteredEngine) HasHyperscaleInstanceIds() bool`

+HasHyperscaleInstanceIds returns a boolean if a field has been set.

+### SetHyperscaleInstanceIdsNil

+`func (o *RegisteredEngine) SetHyperscaleInstanceIdsNil(b bool)`

+ SetHyperscaleInstanceIdsNil sets the value for HyperscaleInstanceIds to be an explicit nil

+### UnsetHyperscaleInstanceIds
+`func (o *RegisteredEngine) UnsetHyperscaleInstanceIds()`

+UnsetHyperscaleInstanceIds ensures that no value is present for HyperscaleInstanceIds, not even an explicit nil
+### GetHyperscaleTruststoreFilename

+`func (o *RegisteredEngine) GetHyperscaleTruststoreFilename() string`

+GetHyperscaleTruststoreFilename returns the HyperscaleTruststoreFilename field if non-nil, zero value otherwise.

+### GetHyperscaleTruststoreFilenameOk

+`func (o *RegisteredEngine) GetHyperscaleTruststoreFilenameOk() (*string, bool)`

+GetHyperscaleTruststoreFilenameOk returns a tuple with the HyperscaleTruststoreFilename field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetHyperscaleTruststoreFilename

+`func (o *RegisteredEngine) SetHyperscaleTruststoreFilename(v string)`

+SetHyperscaleTruststoreFilename sets HyperscaleTruststoreFilename field to given value.

+### HasHyperscaleTruststoreFilename

+`func (o *RegisteredEngine) HasHyperscaleTruststoreFilename() bool`

+HasHyperscaleTruststoreFilename returns a boolean if a field has been set.

+### SetHyperscaleTruststoreFilenameNil

+`func (o *RegisteredEngine) SetHyperscaleTruststoreFilenameNil(b bool)`

+ SetHyperscaleTruststoreFilenameNil sets the value for HyperscaleTruststoreFilename to be an explicit nil

+### UnsetHyperscaleTruststoreFilename
+`func (o *RegisteredEngine) UnsetHyperscaleTruststoreFilename()`

+UnsetHyperscaleTruststoreFilename ensures that no value is present for HyperscaleTruststoreFilename, not even an explicit nil
+### GetHyperscaleTruststorePassword

+`func (o *RegisteredEngine) GetHyperscaleTruststorePassword() string`

+GetHyperscaleTruststorePassword returns the HyperscaleTruststorePassword field if non-nil, zero value otherwise.

+### GetHyperscaleTruststorePasswordOk

+`func (o *RegisteredEngine) GetHyperscaleTruststorePasswordOk() (*string, bool)`

+GetHyperscaleTruststorePasswordOk returns a tuple with the HyperscaleTruststorePassword field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetHyperscaleTruststorePassword

+`func (o *RegisteredEngine) SetHyperscaleTruststorePassword(v string)`

+SetHyperscaleTruststorePassword sets HyperscaleTruststorePassword field to given value.

+### HasHyperscaleTruststorePassword

+`func (o *RegisteredEngine) HasHyperscaleTruststorePassword() bool`

+HasHyperscaleTruststorePassword returns a boolean if a field has been set.

+### SetHyperscaleTruststorePasswordNil

+`func (o *RegisteredEngine) SetHyperscaleTruststorePasswordNil(b bool)`

+ SetHyperscaleTruststorePasswordNil sets the value for HyperscaleTruststorePassword to be an explicit nil

+### UnsetHyperscaleTruststorePassword
+`func (o *RegisteredEngine) UnsetHyperscaleTruststorePassword()`

+UnsetHyperscaleTruststorePassword ensures that no value is present for HyperscaleTruststorePassword, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)